Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/bag-of-holding.md

 aliases: ["Bag of Holding"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-153. Available in the SRD and the Basic Rules.
+BookSource: "Dungeon Master's Guide p.
+153. Available in the SRD and the Basic Rules."
 ---
 # Bag of Holding
 *Wondrous Item, minor, uncommon*